A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Carbon-carbon bond forming reactions are a fundamental part of organic chemistry.
-They allow for the construction of new carbon-carbon bonds, which is essential for the synthesis of complex organic molecules.
-Carbon-carbon bond forming reactions can be divided into two main types: addition reactions and condensation reactions.
+Carbon-carbon bond-forming reactions are fundamental in organic chemistry.
+They enable the creation of new carbon-carbon bonds, crucial for synthesizing complex organic molecules.
+These reactions are broadly categorized into two types: addition reactions and condensation reactions.

 Basic Concepts

-• Addition reactions involve the addition of a nucleophile to an electrophile.
-The nucleophile is a species that has a lone pair of electrons, while the electrophile is a species that has a positive charge or an electron-deficient atom.
-The general equation for an addition reaction is:
+• Addition reactions involve a nucleophile adding to an electrophile.
+A nucleophile possesses a lone pair of electrons, while an electrophile carries a positive charge or is electron-deficient.
+The general equation is:

 Nucleophile + Electrophile → Product

-• Condensation reactions involve the loss of a small molecule, such as water or alcohol, from two reactants.
-The general equation for a condensation reaction is:
+• Condensation reactions involve the elimination of a small molecule, such as water or an alcohol, from two reactants.
+The general equation is:

 Reactant 1 + Reactant 2 → Product + Byproduct